json-schema-org/understanding-json-schema/source/about.rst

 formal than the other.
 The design of a record will largely depend on its intended use within the application, so there's no right or wrong here.
-However, when an application says "give me a JSON record for a person", it's important to know exactly how that record should look: what fields are expected, and how are the values to be represented?
+However, when an application says "give me a JSON record for a person", it's important to know exactly how that record should look.
+For example, what fields are expected, and how are the values to be represented?
 That's where JSON Schema comes in.
 The following JSON Schema fragment describes how the second example above is structured.
-Don't worry too much about the details.
-That will be explained in due time:
+Don't worry too much about the details for now.
+The details are all explained in subsequent chapters.

 .. schema_example::